 Our mission is to provide extraordinary training for our residents in comprehensive, compassionate, continuous and evidenced-based patient care and to prepare them for medical practice and medical leadership in the 21st century.
 The pursuit of our mission is carried out in a supportive environment that seeks to promote the personal and professional development of all members of the Department of Family Medicine with a special emphasis on our Family Medicine residents.

-- Daryl Rosenbaum, MD, Program Director
+Lisa Cassidy-Vu, MD, Program Director

 - To train outstanding family physicians